Following-up on past due invoices: still using Excel spreadsheets?

 Alex Louisy

-These tools are not designed to address these types of challenges.
-Since they are lacking the right tools, 60% of B2B companies turn to an Excel spreadsheet to track customer invoicing.
-Excel is a solution that has the advantage of being cost-effective, but whose limitations quickly become apparent.
+This is because these tools are not specifically designed to track and monitor Accounts receivable actions.
+Because of this, medium and small businesses are lacking the right tools to get paid on time.
+As a result, 60% of B2B companies turn to an Excel spreadsheet to track customer invoicing.
+Excel is a solution that has the advantage of being cost-effective, but its limitations quickly become apparent.

-How can you put in place better systems to reduce unpaid invoices and get paid?
-Here are some guidelines to follow, and a few alternatives to Excel that you should consider.
+The question then becomes, how can you put in place a better system to reduce unpaid invoices and get paid faster?
+Keep reading and you’ll learn the general guidelines to follow, and a few alternatives to Excel that you should consider to successfully scale your business.

 Download our free Excel invoice tracking template

-Whilst searching for solutions to assist with tracking invoices, we usually stumble across Excel invoice tracking templates like this one.
+Whilst searching for solutions to assist with tracking invoices, we usually stumble across Excel invoice tracking templates like this one on google docs.
 It's a simple and commonly used invoice template.

 Here are some tips to help you get the best out of it.